Manaslu Circuit Trek

 Trekking Guides: Certification and Education

-The trekking guides we use are registered by the Trekking Agencies Association of Nepal (TAAN) and are highly professional, knowledgeable, and safety-conscious.
+The trekking guides we use are licensed by the Nepal Tourism Board (NTB) and affiliated with registered trekking agencies under TAAN. and are highly professional, knowledgeable, and safety-conscious.
 Many of our guides also hold a tourism-related degree, which adds depth to their understanding of Nepal’s culture, ecology, and hospitality.

 Certified guides receive training in: